 The company was inspected from the beginning of its operations till 2009 and settled till 2005.
-Years 2006-2009 the company received tax Forms (19) based on estimate tax and the company objected on legal date and waiting the inspection result.
-Years 2010-2013 The tax inspection performed, and differences settled.
+Years 2010-2013 the inspection is under process.
 Years 2014-2018 the objection was made in legal date.
 2019 not requested for inspection.

 Inmaa for Agriculture Development and Reclamation